claint76/inivation-docs/Software user guides/User_guide_-_Reflashing_devices.md

 ## Manual Upgrade

 Please note this is not recommended for standard use-cases.
-To do simple upgrades, please follow the [Guided Upgrade](#guided-upgrade) instructions.
+To do simple upgrades, please follow the [Automatic Upgrade](#automatic-upgrade) instructions.

 If you have an older device which still contains old firmware and logic, you will first need to erase its EEPROM.
 Flashy automatically detects